isomerpages/nlb-reference/_other-formats/3-newspapers.md

 <img src="\images\other-formats\newspapers-07.jpg" style="width:500px;" />

 On the right column of your browser, click the section highlighted in red to view the entire page which the article appears in.
 In this case - page 2 of the Morning Tribune 31 March 1941.
+Click on <u>Hide Article Zone</u> to remove the article borders.

 <img src="\images\other-formats\newspapers-08.jpg" style="width:500px;" />